Alpine Tips

 When rigging a fixed rope, it's very important to protect the rope from being loaded over any sharp or abrasive edge.

-Repeatedly loading the rope (from rappelling, and especially ascending) could damage it.
+Repeatedly loading the rope (from rappelling, taking falls when top rope soloing, and especially ascending) could damage it.
 Ropes often get loaded over edges on big walls, because the belay is usually on top of a ledge and not beneath it.

 One way to protect your rope: the rebelay.